Introduction

 As the subtitle clearly states, albeit metaphorically and with a pinch of sarcasm, this book is intended to help anyone who wants to make a profit from property development.
 As the subtitle suggests, the returns on property development can be substantial if done properly.
 I don't know all the best recipes for making a good return, but I do know some useful ones.

-At its core this book is designed to help aspiring property developers to navigate the different phases of a property development project, from inception to completion, regardless whether the project is a kitchen renovation, a dream house, or a 30 stories skyscraper.
+At its core this book is designed to help aspiring property developers to navigate the different phases of a development project, from inception to completion, regardless whether the project is a kitchen renovation, a dream house, or a 30 stories skyscraper.
 I hope to highlight the main challenges and the not-to-dos in this industry so that anyone embarking on this journey has a better chance of success.
+I guess I want to ignite the property developer that exists in all of us.

 That's not to say that seasoned professionals won't find something of interest in these pages.
 Just when I think I have seen it all, life has a peculiar way of showing me that I have only scratched the tip of the iceberg.
 I do hope the following pages will amuse even the most experienced developer.